Title IX - Sexual Assault and Victim Advocacy

 “Shall encompass the terms Complainant, survivor, Complainant, claimant, witness with

-Complainant status, and any other term used by the College to reference an individual
+Complainant status, and any other term used by the university to reference an individual

 who brings forth a report or a violation.”
 NY Educ.
 Law § 6439.